JosePamplona/Dockerized-Elixir-Workbench/README.md

     ./app up --env ENV
     ```

-For both commands the flag `--env` is optional. `ENV` corresponds to the desired enviroment configuration to be deployed, for default is `dev`.
+In both commands the flag `--env` is optional. `ENV` corresponds to the desired enviroment configuration to be deployed, by default is `dev`.

 ### Custom commands <!-- omit in toc -->